The Lexicons define the Hebrew word Ruach to mean spirit and they define the

 discern thoughts and intentions of [the] heart (Hebrews 4).

-So the soul and the spirit are two different things and the difference between them is explained in the bible.
+So the soul and the spirit are two different things, at least in this verse, and the difference between them is explained in the bible.

 4 His spirit [Hebrew ruach] goes out, he goes back to his ground.
 In that day his thoughts do perish (Psalms 146).